Skip to Main Content

 As an AUSA, Mr. Newton prosecuted violations of federal laws with felony trials in narcotics trafficking and economic crime cases, as well as misdemeanor trials in environmental and other cases.
 He tried and convicted Fidel Ayala, a Los Angeles County methamphetamine trafficker with a national network, which included convicted co-conspirators, obtaining the first life sentence in a narcotics case in the Southern District of Mississippi.
 The case was the Mississippi Bureau of Narcotics "2001 Case of the Year."
 The national interagency collaborative investigation was conducted by the DEA, US Customs, and FBI in Mississippi and California.

-As the AUSA for Health Care Fraud Enforcement, Mr. Newton successfully prosecuted approximately 200 health care fraud cases, recovering more than $20 million for the Medicare Trust Fund.
+As the AUSA for Health Care Fraud Enforcement, Mr. Newton successfully prosecuted approximately 200 health care fraud cases, recovering about $20 million for the Medicare Trust Fund.
 As part of a national Department of Justice (DOJ)/HHS Medicare initiative, he prosecuted 121 hospitals, including a national hospital chain, recovering more than $10 million.
 The settlement with the national hospital chain resulted in the largest health care fraud recovery in Mississippi's history.
 He is a two-time recipient of the HHS Inspector General's "Integrity Award," the highest honor bestowed on individuals outside the agency.
 He was appointed as representative to the DOJ's Health Care Fraud Working Group.
 Mr. Newton also successfully defended numerous federal agencies in civil litigation and has tried Federal Torts Claims Act cases.
+He had "Secret" clearance.

 Federal Bureau of Investigation, Salt Lake City Division (1991 – 1997)